LogoLogo

 • Introduce Yourself on the communication channels.

-• Familiarize yourself with the community's Code of Conduct.
+• Familiarize yourself with the community's .

 • Install your development environment in your local machine and gets familiarize with the codebase.